gbv/jskos-server/README.md

   ```

 ### POST /data
 Saves a concept or multiple concepts in the database.
-Each concept has to have a unique `uri` as well as a concept scheme that is available on the server in the `inScheme` field.
+Each concept has to have a unique `uri` as well as a concept scheme that is available on the server in the `inScheme` or `topConceptOf` field.

+* **URL Params**

+  `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple concepts into the database.
+Errors for individual concepts will be ignored and existing concepts will be overridden.
+The resulting set will only include the URI for each concept that was written into the database.

 * **Success Reponse**

-  JSKOS Concept object or array as was saved in the database.
+  JSKOS Concept object or array as was saved in the database, or array of concept objects with only a URI if bulk mode was used.

 * **Error Response**

   When a single concept is provided, an error can be returned if there's something wrong with it (see [errors](#errors)).
-When multiple concepts are provided, those concepts that cause an error are ignored.
+When multiple concepts are provided, the first error will be returned, except if bulk mode is enabled in which errors for individual concepts are ignored.

 ### PUT /data
 Overwrites a concept in the database.
 Is identified via its `uri` field.